SEC Enforcement Clinic

 Pre- or Co-Requisites: One of: Securities Law: Public Companies LAW 7013-001 or Securities Law: Private Companies 7888-001 or Business Organizations 7050-001.

-Courses: Current Issues in Securities Law (3 cr., graded, Fall) This seminar will examine the contemporary theoretical and policy debates about the proper nature and scope of securities law.
+Courses: Current Issues in Securities Law (3 cr., graded, Spring) This seminar will examine the contemporary theoretical and policy debates about the proper nature and scope of securities law.
 Among other things, the course will focus on the extent to which securities-fraud liability deters misconduct; the role and appropriate oversight of hedge funds, mutual funds and similar financial institutions; the contribution of sophisticated financial products and financial innovation to economic prosperity and crises; and the benefits and drawbacks of the growth of private equity markets.

 Lawyering Skills (3 cr., graded, Summer, Fall, Spring) The basic lawyering skills of interviewing, counseling, negotiating and problem-solving will be taught using videotaped demonstrations, role-playing exercises, students videotaped performances, discussions and reflective writing.
 During the academic year students should arrange to observe/engage in these lawyering skills in actual practice in order to reflect upon them.
 Such opportunities can be obtained through paid clerkships, the Pro Bono Initiative or appropriate Clinics (Civil, Criminal, Mediation, SEC Enforcement).